senacor/SmartContract-WorkshopSetup/before-workshop/README.md

 ### Alternative setup possibilities
 You can also setup everything locally (not recommended) or alter the base machine we use.

-Note: You should calculate an additional ~2GB for syncing the rinkeby testnet (will be done together in the workshop).
+Note: You should calculate an additional ~6GB for syncing the rinkeby testnet (will be done together in the workshop).

 Setup was tested on: Windows10 machine, Mac

 ### Notes and further instructions

 Note: We will only use the Rinkeby testnet (and local testrpc) in the workshop, so you don't have to worry too much about long synchronization times when syncing the net.
-I don't integrate the prod-chain in my dev-environments.
-I have a machine on AWS for handling that.
-More later ;)
+Usually, production-chains should not be accessible from the dev-environment.
+Just imagine forgetting to switch networks and spending ether on mainchain ;) An AWS instance may be used to handle this problem, but there are also other possibilities you will hear about in the workshop :)

 Note: The machine includes a complete Ethereum development setup (truffle, testrpc, geth).
-Not testnets synced yet - this we can do together in the workshop.
+Testnets are not synced yet - we will do this together in the workshop.

 Note: If box-download from hashicorp's atlas server is slow (below 500k is slow) then complain here: https://github.com/mitchellh/vagrant/issues/5319